Nelson, British Columbia: Education

 The Conseil scolaire francophone de la Colombie-Britannique operates one French-language school: école des Sentiers-alpins.

-Nelson is home to the Tenth Street, and Silver King campuses of Selkirk College, as well as Kootenay School of the Arts.
+Nelson is home to the Tenth Street and Silver King campuses of Selkirk College, which absorbed Kootenay School of the Arts as a department and was renamed Kootenay Studio Arts.

-Kootenay Columbia College of Integrative Health Sciences has three campus locations on Baker Street in Nelson.
+Kootenay Columbia College of Integrative Health Sciences has three campuses on Baker Street in Nelson.